ovh/cds/docs/content/docs/concepts/files/environment-syntax.md

       with a project variable inside {{.cds.proj.var}}
 ```

-All variables in CDS have a type: `string` is the default type and can be omitted, `number`, `boolean`, and `text`.
+All variables in CDS have a type: `string` (the default type that can be omitted), `number`, `boolean`, and `text`.
 You can also define `password`, the value in the file is encrypted.
-You can generated an encrypted value with the command `cdsctl encrypt MYPROJECT my-data my-super-secret-value`.
+You can generate an encrypted value with the command `cdsctl encrypt MYPROJECT my-data my-super-secret-value`.

-All values can references other variables, thanks to the CDS interpolation engine:
+All values can reference other variables, thanks to the CDS interpolation engine:
 ```yaml
   myTextVariable:
     type: text